 - Risperidone may cause drowsiness and you should not drive or operate machinery if risperidone has this effect on you.
 Avoid alcohol as it may potentiate the sedative effect of risperidone.

-- Risperidone may be used long-term; however, a doctor should periodically reevaluate effectiveness and monitor for the presence of side effects.
+- Risperidone may be used long-term; however, a doctor should periodically reevaluate its effectiveness and monitor you for side effects.
 When used to delay relapse in people with schizophrenia, effectiveness in trials has lasted for at least 2 years (the duration of the trial).

 - Risperidone may make you feel dizzy when going from a sitting or lying down position to standing.
 This may increase your risk of falls.
 Stand up slowly and remove any fall hazards from your home (such as loose rugs).

 - Talk with your doctor if you develop any worrying side effects such as uncontrollable facial grimacing, restlessness, severe dizziness, or severe abdominal discomfort.

 - Tell your doctor if you are intending to become pregnant and you are taking risperidone because your doctor may wish to change you to a different medication before you fall pregnant.
 Risperidone is incompatible with breastfeeding.